ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part2.md

 is a little more advanced, and it describes the profile in YAML form versus the JSON form that this Marbles demo app uses.

+!!! important
-**IMPORTANT: if you used a channel name other than the default of mychannel, you must change this value from mychannel to the value you used.** Either use the *vi* editor if you are comfortable with that, or, you could use *sed*.
-For example, here is a *sed* command, to change the channel name from *mychannel* to *tim*, along with "before" and "after" *grep* commands to show the changes **(These commands are examples and only needed if you did not use the default channel name of mychannel)**
+        If you used a channel name other than the default of mychannel, you must change this value from mychannel to the value you used.** Either use the *vi* editor if you are comfortable with that, or, you could use *sed*.
+For example, below there is a *sed* command, to change the channel name from *mychannel* to *tim*, along with "before" and "after" *grep* commands to show the changes **(These commands are examples and only needed if you did not use the default channel name of mychannel)**

 !!! warning
         This step is necessary only if you did not use this lab's default channel name of *mychannel* earlier in Part 1 of this lab.
 And of course, this example shows the steps for changing the channel name to *tim*, so tailor the command shown here according to whatever *non-default* channel name you may have chosen.

+!!! warning
+        Unlike most steps in this lab, there are three commands to enter in this step, two *greps* and a *sed* (hey, that sounds like a good name for a television show).
+But, again, and I can't emphasize this enough, don't run the commands in this step if you kept your channel name as the default value of *mychannel*.

 ```

     bcuser@ubuntu18042:~/zmarbles/marblesUI/config$ grep mychannel connection_profile[12].json